Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Health risks.
 Several months before your planned departure date, speak to your doctor about any vaccinations you may need for the countries you plan on visiting.
 Vaccinations against malaria, rabies, typhoid, hepatitis and a range of other conditions may also be required.

-- Zika virus.
+- Mosquito-borne diseases.
 Protecting yourself against mosquitoes is essential.
 If you’re pregnant, reconsider your need to travel to Central America.
+Illnesses that mosquitoes are known to transmit include Yellow Fever, dengue, Zika and malaria.

 - Altitude sickness.
 Traveling to a high-altitude area?
 Familiarize yourself with the signs of altitude sickness.
 Staying hydrated, avoiding strenuous activity and eating small amounts of easily digestible food can help combat the condition.
 If you start to feel seriously ill, see a doctor immediately.